Generics about transactions

 Some general advice when using Spring transactions:

-• You are strongly encouraged to use the declarative approach to rollback, if at all possible.
+- You are strongly encouraged to use the declarative approach to rollback, if at all possible.
 Spring docu

-• When using proxies, you should apply the @Transactional annotation only to methods with public visibility.
+annotation only to methods with public visibility.
 If you do so on other access modifiers(protected, private or package-visible) methods, no error is raised but the annotated method does not exhibit the configured transactional settings.
+Spring docu - Spring recommends that you only annotate concrete classes (and methods of concrete classes), as opposed to annotating interfaces.
 Spring docu

-• @Transactional annotation on the method of the same class takes precedence (are more important) over the transactional settings defined at the class level.
+annotation on the method of the same class takes precedence (are more important) over the transactional settings defined at the class level.
 Spring docu

 * of course, unless you need to debug exactly that and find out an enterprise ready system has bugs – bad luck…